 Are Divorces in a Different State Valid?

 Marriages are generally treated as valid from state to state.
 This means that wherever you got married, the state you live in now should recognize your marriage as valid and give you all the rights and privileges of a married couple.
 Similarly, divorces are also generally recognized universally.

 Texas law gives you the right to dissolve a marriage in Texas.
 Whether you were married in Texas or not does not factor into whether you can get divorced in Texas, because the primary requirements to get divorced are that you 1.) have a valid marriage and 2.) meet the state’s residency requirements.

 Once you get divorced in Texas, the divorce should be recognized in any other state.
 Similarly, if you do need to get divorced in another state because you do not meet Texas’ residency requirements, your divorce should also be recognized in Texas.
 Talk to a lawyer if you have any questions or concerns about marriages or divorces taking place in different states or different countries.

 Call Our Dallas Divorce Attorneys for a Free Legal Consultation

-If you are considering filing for divorce in Texas and your spouse has moved out of state, contact The Queenan Law Firm today.
-Our Dallas family lawyers represent spouses filing for divorce, and we work to represent husbands and wives and protect their best interests as the case progresses.
+If you are considering filing for a no-fault divorce, divorce while pregnant, divorce after adultery, or other divorce in Texas and your spouse has moved out of state, contact The Queenan Law Firm today.
+Our Dallas family law attorney represents spouses filing for divorce, and we work to represent husbands and wives and protect their best interests as the case progresses.
 For a free legal consultation on your case, contact our law offices today at (817) 719-8082.